 III.4.1.
-How do you decide which operations, processes and systems to measure?
+How do you decide which operations, processes and systems to measure for tracking financial and operational performance, including progress relative to strategic objectives and action plans?

 The decision on which operations, processes and systems to measure comes from internal and external review and recommendations.
+All priority action areas are clearly defined and are assigned a line-item budget for tracking.
 Internally, GSSM tracks student achievement on many levels including scholarships earned and recruitment by colleges and universities.
 Externally, GSSM works with educational organizations setting "report card" standards, individual course or student expectations/metrics and other criteria.
 Taking the above into account, GSSM tracks and assigns resources (personnel and budget).